gamozolabs/mesos/README.md

 Mesos is technically just a really fast debugger, capable of handling tens of millions of breakpoints.
 Using this debugger, we apply breakpoints to every single basic block in a program.
 These breakpoints are removed as they are hit.
 Thus, mesos converges to 0-cost coverage as gathering coverage only has a cost the first time the basic block is hit.

+# Why?

+This is effectively the successor of my 5+ year old Chrome IPC fuzzer.
+It doesn't have any fuzz components in it, but it is a high-performance debugger.
+This debugger can apply millions of breakpoints to gather coverage, and handle thousands of breakpoints per second to modify memory to inject inputs.

+This strategy has worked out well for me historically and still is my go-to tooling for fuzzing targets on live systems.

+Out of the box it can be used to gather simple code coverage but it's designed to be easily modified to add fast breakpoint handlers to inject inputs.
+For example, put a breakpoint after `NtReadFile()` returns and modify the buffer in flight.
+I used this in Chrome to modify inbound IPC traffic in the browser.

 # Features

 ## Code coverage